 Students in this course study a range of genres in creative nonfiction, including memoir, personal essay, and journalistic prose.
-Students use frequent writing assignments, assigned readings, and collaborative peer workshops to explore various elements of prose writing, with an emphasis on voice, description, narrative structure, and approaches to time.
+Students use frequent writing assignments, assigned readings, and collaborative peer feedback to explore various elements of prose writing, with an emphasis on voice, description, narrative structure, and approaches to time.

 You have the option to enroll in the individual course without committing to the entire Certificate in Creative Writing, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.